 I named the new dish the Blooming potatoes and it turned into a family favorite in one second.
-Please also give these Blooming Sweet Potatoes a try for a healthier version.
-My kids were obsessed!
+I also started making a sweet potato version, and those crispy little edges turned out just as good.
+You can try my Blooming Sweet Potatoes if you want a slightly sweeter twist.

 How to Make a Blooming Potato in the Air Fryer